[QODBC-Desktop] How to use QODBC with Crystal Reports

 Add Command to Report

-1. For sp_reports (see: QODBC sp_report) or manual SQL statements, Highlight Add Command and move the right panel in Database Expert Window.
+1. For sp_reports (see: QODBC sp_report) or manual SQL statements, Highlight Add Command and move the right panel in the Database Expert Window.

 2. The following window will appear.
 Type or paste your SQL statement or sp_report command as shown, then click OK